 As far as I can tell, Web Hosting Hub does very well with performance for a hosting company.

 Customer Support / Service

-Their Onboarding emails and Community Q&As both indicate the right culture of solving the root problem rather than kicking along the symptom.
-And they’ve been doing this for years – here’s an example from 2016.
+Their Onboarding emails and Community Q&As indicate that Web Hosting Hub attempts to solve the root problem instead of kicking along the symptom.
+And they’ve been doing this for years – here’s an example from way back in 2016:

 Cons of Web Hosting Hub